agix/secretin/README.md

   * it returns nothing
 ### SAVE API
 API object takes server url for server saved version and `{users: {}, secrets: {}}` for standalone version.
-* *userExists* takes username string as argument.
+* *userExists* takes username string or hashedUsername hexString as argument plus an argument to say if it's hashed.
   * it returns true or false if user exists or not.
-* *addUser* takes username string, `{privateKey: hexString, iv: hexString}` object and jwk publicKey object arguments.
-It adds the user to the DB.
+* *addUser* takes username string, `{privateKey: hexString, iv: hexString}` object, jwk publicKey object and `{salt: hexString, hash: hexString}` arguments.
+It adds the user to the DB (the hash is SHA256'ed on the DB).
   * it returns nothing.
-* *addSecret* takes `{secret: hexString, iv: hexString, wrappedKey: hexString, encryptedTitle: hexString, hashedUsername: hexString, hashedTitle: hexString}` object argument.
-It adds the secret to the DB.
+* *addSecret* takes user object and `{secret: hexString, iv: hexString, wrappedKey: hexString, encryptedTitle: hexString, hashedUsername: hexString, hashedTitle: hexString}` object argument.
+It adds the secret to the DB using challenge to authenticate the user.
   * it returns nothing.
 * *deleteSecret* takes user object and hashedTitle hexString arguments.
-It deletes the secret corresponding to the hashedTitle.
+It deletes the secret corresponding to the hashedTitle using challenge to authenticate the user.
   * it returns nothing
 * *editSecret* takes user object, `{secret: hexString, iv: hexString}` object and hashedTitle hexString arguments.
-It edits the secret.
+It edits the secret using challenge to authenticate the user.
   * it returns nothing
-* *unshareSecret* takes user object, friendName string and hashedTitle hexString.
-It unshares secret for friendName.
+* *unshareSecret* takes user object, friendName string, hashedTitle hexString and hashedFriendName hexString.
+It unshares secret for friendName using challenge to authenticate the user.
 Be careful, it doesn't renew the intermediate keys for the other.
   * it returns nothing
 * *newKey* takes user object, hashedTitle hexString, `{secret: hexString, iv: hexString}` object and array of `{user: hexString, key: hexString}` objects arguments.
-It's used when intermediate key is changed (when secret unsharing for example).
+It's used when intermediate key is changed (when secret unsharing for example) and use challenge to authenticate the user.
   * it returns nothing
 * *shareSecret* takes user object, `{wrappedKey: hexString, encryptedTitle: hexString, friendName: hexString}` object, hashedTitle hexString and rights (0=read, 1=+write, 2=+share) arguments.
-It shares secret with friendName.
+It shares secret with friendName using challenge to authenticate the user.
   * it returns nothing
 * *getPublicKey* takes username string or username hexString and boolean to say if it's hashed in arguments.
   * it returns jwk publicKey object.
-* *getWrappedPrivateKey* takes username string or username hexString and boolean to say if it's hashed in arguments.
+* *getWrappedPrivateKey* takes username string or username hexString, derived key hash hexString and boolean to say if it's hashed in arguments.
   * it returns `{privateKey: hexString, iv: hexString}` object
+* *getSalt* takes username string or username hexString, derived key hash hexString and boolean to say if it's hashed in arguments.
+  * it returns salt hexString.
-* *getKeys* takes username string or username hexString and boolean to say if it's hashed in arguments.
+* *getKeys* takes username string or username hexString, derived key hash hexString  and boolean to say if it's hashed in arguments.
   * it returns list of `{hashedTitle: {title: hexString, key: hexString, right: int}}`
-* *getUser* takes username string or username hexString and boolean to say if it's hashed in arguments.
-It's like getPublicKey, getWrappedPrivateKey and getKeys combined.
+* *getUser* takes username string or username hexString, derived key hash hexString  and boolean to say if it's hashed in arguments.
+It's like getPublicKey, getWrappedPrivateKey, getKeys and getSalt combined.
   * it returns `{privateKey: {privateKey: hexString, iv: hexString}, publicKey: jwkObject, keys: {hashedTitle01: {title: hexString, key: hexString, right: int}}}`
 * *getSecret* it takes hashedTitle hexString argument.
   * it returns secret hexString
 * *changePassword* takes user object and `{privateKey: {privateKey: hexString, iv: hexString}` arguments.
-It changes the master password that wraps the privateKey
+It changes the master password that wraps the privateKey using challenge to authenticate the user.
   * it returns nothing
-* *getDB* takes username string.
+* *getDB* takes username string or username hexString, derived key hash hexString and boolean to say if it's hashed in arguments.
   * it returns the whole database used by username.